vishnuraghavb/EnBizCard/README.md

 - Social media links
 - Feature your product images, artworks, music releases, video showreels, brochures
 - Easily share your card from any mobile device with either a link or QR-code
-- PGP public key sharing
+- PGP public key sharing with fingerprint support
+- Embed HTML content (supports iframe)

 ## Roadmap